Why is Body Language Relevant?

 Charles Darwin in the late 1800s could be regarded as the earliest expert to have made a serious scientific observation about body language, but there seems little substantial development of ideas for at least the next 150 years.

 Darwin's work pioneered much ethological thinking.
 Ethology began as the science of animal behaviour.
 It became properly established during the early 1900s and increasingly extends to human behaviour and social organization.
 Where ethology considers animal evolution and communications, it relates strongly to human body language.
 Ethologists have progressively applied their findings to human behaviour, including body language, reflecting the evolutionary origins of much human non-verbal communication - and society's growing acceptance of evolutionary rather than creationist theory.

 Austrian zoologist and 1973 Nobel Prizewinner Konrad Lorenz (1903-89) was a founding figure in ethology.
 Desmond Morris, the author of The Naked Ape, discussed below, is an ethologist, as is the evolutionary biologist Richard Dawkins (b.
 1941) a leading modern thinker in the field.
-Ethology, like psychology, is an over-arching science which continues to clarify the understanding of body language.
+Ethology, like psychology, is an over-arching science that continues to clarify the understanding of body language.

 Later Research on Body Language

 The popular and accessible study of non-verbal communication as we know it today is very recent.

 In his popular 1971 book 'Body Language', Julius Fast (1919-2008) wrote: "...kinesics [body language and its study] is still so new as a science that its authorities can be counted on the fingers of one hand..."